 Cruzita's (Huntington Park)

 Also order directly from us through us here (the best way without feeding the Amazon beast)

 Read us or ask your friends about us to get to know us.

 Interested in getting involved?
 Hit us up.

 Padilla is a first-generation Chicana from South Central L.A., a daughter of Mexican immigrants who crossed the border.
 She has been in the trenches at the L.A.
 Times, Red Hen Press, and Punk Hostage Press.
-In October 2019 she will be featuring at Casa De Las Americas in Havana, Cuba for their Coloquio Internacional Latinos en los Estados Unidos.
+In October she featured at Casa De Las Americas in Havana, Cuba for their Coloquio Internacional Latinos en los Estados Unidos.